ArthurVanRemoortel/EhBMinecraftServer/README.md

 # Recommended Client-side Mods
 These mods are entirely optional.
-- [Sodium](https://modrinth.com/mod/sodium): Sodium is a free and open-source rendering engine replacement for the Minecraft client that greatly improves frame rates, reduces micro-stutter, and fixes graphical issues in Minecraft.
+- [Sodium](https://modrinth.com/mod/sodium): Requires [Fabric](https://fabricmc.net/) Launcher.
+Sodium is a free and open-source rendering engine replacement for the Minecraft client that greatly improves frame rates, reduces micro-stutter, and fixes graphical issues in Minecraft.
 Up to 5x FPS increase.
+Like optifine but better.
 - [MoreCommands](https://www.curseforge.com/minecraft/mc-mods/morecommands): Adds more commands.
 Discord integration?

 # TODO
 - Auto-start server when VM starts.
 - Auto-download all mods script.